Song 2: Genres and influences

-Reception
+Critical reception and legacy

 A reviewer from Music Week wrote: "This punky, new wavathon is more immediate than most of the cuts from their new album and all the better for the catchy 'woo-hoo' bits."
 David Sinclair from The Times noted "the American garageband banging and crashing" of the song.

-In the UK, "Song 2" built upon the success of Blur's chart-topping single "Beetlebum" to reach number two in the charts.
-It was also popular on radio stations in the US; consequently, it went at number 55 on the Hot 100 Airplay chart, number 6 on Billboards Modern Rock Tracks chart, staying on that chart for 26 weeks, and number 25 on the Mainstream Rock Tracks chart.
-It also placed number two on Triple J's Hottest 100 for 1997 in Australia.
-The song is atypical of Blur's previous style.
 The song's intro has been called Graham Coxon's "finest moment".

-NME ranked "Song 2" at number two in its end-of-year list of the Top 20 Singles of 1997, and later listed it as one of the best songs from the 1990s.
+NME made it single of the week at the time, and later ranked "Song 2" at number two on its end-of-year list of the Top 20 Singles of 1997, and later listed it as one of the best songs from the 1990s.
+It was also ranked number two on Triple J's Hottest 100 for 1997 in Australia.
+The song has become a fixture in sports stadiums.

-The song has become a fixture in sports stadiums as well.
-It has been used in multiple FIFA video games, namely FIFA: Road to World Cup 98 and FIFA 23.
+American boy band Big Time Rush sampled this song in their 2012 single, "Windows Down".

+Commercial performance

+In the UK, "Song 2" reached number two on the UK Singles Chart.
+It was also popular on rock radio stations in the US; consequently, it reached number 55 on the Billboard Hot 100 Airplay chart, number six on the Billboard Modern Rock Tracks chart, staying on that chart for 26 weeks, and number 25 on the Billboard Mainstream Rock Tracks chart.
+In Australia, the song peaked at number four on the ARIA Singles Chart, staying in the top 50 for 25 weeks.

 Music video

 The music video for this song was directed by Sophie Muller, and it features the band playing in a small, secluded room with loud amplifiers behind them.
 During the choruses, the volume of the song sends the band members crashing against the walls and ground.
 The set used was modelled on that in the video for their pre-breakthrough single "Popscene".

-In 2022, the band uploaded a video onto their YouTube channel called “Song 2 Take 2”, which shows previously unreleased footage of the video being shot in a single take.
+In 2022, the band uploaded a video onto their YouTube channel called "Song 2 Take 2", which shows previously unreleased footage of the video being shot in a single take.
 It was released in celebration of the 25th anniversary of the album.

 Live performances

-On 20 October 2018, at the Demon Dayz Fest LA, Damon Albarn's other well-known band Gorillaz played the familiar Song 2 theme but in characteristic Gorillaz style with dub/funk elements.
+On 20 October 2018, at the Demon Dayz Fest LA, Damon Albarn's other well-known band Gorillaz played the familiar "Song 2" theme but in characteristic Gorillaz style with dub/funk elements.
 While recognition was still dawning on the audience, Graham Coxon joined Gorillaz onstage and launched into his original riff before he and Gorillaz went on to perform the classic arrangement to an enthusiastic reception.

-Albarn would play "Song 2" at the end of his only 2022 U.S. solo performance to promote The Nearer the Fountain, More Pure the Stream Flows.
+Albarn played "Song 2" at the end of his only 2022 US solo performance to promote The Nearer the Fountain, More Pure the Stream Flows.
 Before he began, Albarn commented that he was asked if he'd perform the song by Los Angeles Times journalist Mikael Wood, "before [Wood] cast [Albarn] into the social media abyss".